NickEales/nickeales.github.io/2016-11-07-hyper-v-performance-storage.md

 ---
 layout: default
-title:  "Hyper-V Performance – Storage"
 date:   2016-11-07 12:00:00 +1000
 categories: Hyper-V Performance Storage
 excerpt_separator: <!--more-->
 ---
+# Hyper-V Performance – Storage

 Storage performance is often the most impactful on the performance and responsiveness of Hyper-V virtual machines.
 <!--more-->
 This is a continuation of a series on Hyper-V performance monitoring.
 The previous post covered CPU performance, This post is on storage performance, and the remaining posts will cover memory and network.